caofanCPU/D8gerAutoCode/README.md

 [Other issues, please come to join room](https://github.com/caofanCPU/D8gerAutoCode/issues)

 ### VersionRoadHistory
+- 3.4
+    - BugFix: Fix donate url(I'm waiting for your 🌟 the project on the github).
+    - Optimization: 'BeautifulJSON', 'SimplifyOneLine' and 'BeautifulMySQL' now supports section or whole document convert.
 - 3.2
     - BugFix: Fix 'BeautifulJSON' issue when parsing complex JSON string.
     - Optimization: 'CamelUnderlineConvert' now supports Timestamp-LocalDateTime convert, select the text and use origin shortcut `alt` + `shift` + `cmd` + `U` to find out.